confluentinc/event-streaming-patterns/docs/event-processing/chunking.md

 Downstream clients would consume the chunks and when all the smaller chunks have been received, recombining ("unchunking") them to restore the original event.

 ## Implementation
-Use metadata to track each chunk so that they can be associated to its parent message:
+Use metadata to track each chunk so that they can be associated to their respective parent event:

 - Association between any given chunk and its parent message
 - The chunk’s position in the parent message